ImSenko/CS222_Project1/README.md

-Code Authors:
-Brexton Armstrong,
-Kaleb Carter
+Developed by Brexton Armstrong and Kaleb Carter

 Usage Instuctions: